The page has been translated by Gen AI.

 Detailed description

-• Start with a lowercase English letter and use lowercase letters, numbers, and the special character (_) to enter 3 to 21 characters
+• must start with a lowercase English letter and be 3 to 21 characters using lowercase letters, numbers, and special characters (_)

-• Generated as ‘user input value + {6-character UUID composed of lowercase English letters and numbers}’
+• is generated as ‘user input value + {6-character UUID composed of lowercase English letters and numbers}’

 • Cannot be modified after service creation

-ProtocolRequiredProtocol for sharing volumes over the network from the server
+ProtocolRequiredProtocols for sharing volumes over the network from a server

 • NFS: primarily used on Linux operating systems